-The Dedicated model means that each developer has a separate, local copy of a database(s) on a local machine.
+The Dedicated development model means that each developer has a separate, local copy of a database(s) on a local machine.
 Find out more about this in the article: How to implement the dedicated model

-The Shared model means that all developers are working on the same database(s).
+The Shared development model means that all developers are working on the same database(s).
 Find out more about this in How to implement the Shared model.

 The Dedicated model allows developers to work independently on local sandboxes, and to push changes to a central repository that the entire team can access.
-This leaves an option for each developer to make changes on a local copy of a database as much as needed and test those changes locally, before pushing to a remote repository.
+This leaves an option for each developer to make changes on a local copy of a database as much as needed and test those changes locally, before pushing them to a remote repository.

 When working in the Dedicated model, changes are applied against a local copy of a database first (affecting single developer only) and after that, pushed to source control to be available for the rest of the team.